 Net home equity: Leverage magnifies the return on a homeowner’s initial investment over an extended period.
 Home equity is measured by its current market value, less its outstanding mortgage debt.
 Reverse mortgages and downsizing strategies can convert the equity to income for retirement.

-Both approaches have at least one significant flaw.
-They overlook the considerable impact of investment taxes on net returns during the accumulation and decumulation phases.
-LifeYield offers firms an API (advanced programming interface) library of solutions that can be deployed individually or, for the greatest impact, in concert to minimize taxes on a household portfolio over time and optimize timing of filing for Social Security benefits.
+Both of these accumulation and decumulation approaches have a significant flaw – they overlook the impact of investment taxes on net returns in the accumulation and decumulation phases.
+LifeYield provides financial firms with an API (advanced programming interface) library of solutions to minimize taxes on a household portfolio over time and optimize the timing of filing for Social Security benefits.

 What Is Decumulation in Retirement?

 Retirement decumulation involves turning accumulated assets into retirement income.
-Typically, the retirement decumulation phase begins with an event – retiring from work, transitioning to part-time employment, death of a wage-earning spouse, a divorce, etc. Those events make it necessary for a client or household to begin liquidating assets to make up for income and provide financial security.
+Typically, the retirement decumulation phase begins with an event – retiring from work, transitioning to part-time employment, the death of a wage-earning spouse, or a divorce.
+These events require clients or households to liquidate assets for income and financial security.

-LifeYield offers retirement decumulation solutions to maximize post-tax retirement income that can be integrated with an advisor’s proprietary systems without replacing technology or requiring new database development.
-What’s more, LifeYield tax-efficiency APIs can be applied to assets that aren’t under an advisor’s management but must be factored into a plan for decumulation and retirement security.
+LifeYield provides integrated retirement decumulation solutions that maximize post-tax retirement income without requiring technology replacement or new database development.
+LifeYield’s tax-efficiency APIs can also be applied to assets that may not be under the direct management of an advisor but need to be factored into the overall decumulation and retirement security plan.
+By incorporating these solutions, advisors can offer comprehensive decumulation and retirement security planning to their clients.